 - The PQE committee will consist of three BPH program faculty* with relevant expertise for each student’s area of research, chosen by the student in consultation with the advisor and Faculty Director.
-The PQE committee chair, who will act to moderate and document the proceedings and outcomes of the exam in addition to serving as an examiner, must be chosen from the ranks of the PQE Steering Committee, which is comprised of six experienced examiners with collective expertise that cuts across the scientific spectrum covered within the program.
+Students may also name faculty with appointments in BPH-affiliated departments, who themselves might not be BPH members.
+The PQE committee chair, who will act to moderate and document the proceedings and outcomes of the exam in addition to serving as an examiner, must be a member of the PQE Steering Committee, which is comprised of experienced examiners with collective expertise that cuts across the scientific spectrum covered within the program.
 The research/dissertation advisor is not part of the student’s PQE committee.
 The student must complete the PQE Committee Form and have it approved by the BPH Faculty Director.

-- *For students in dissertation labs outside of BPH (HILS-affiliated labs), one member of their PQE committee can be from the HILS-affiliated lab’s department.
+- *For students in dissertation labs outside of BPH (HILS-affiliated labs), one member of their PQE committee can be from that HILS-affiliated lab’s department.

 - NOTE: It is critical for students to work with the BPH Office in scheduling PQEs so as to not conflict with other BPH academic endeavors such as dissertation defenses.